Skip to main content

 Location: Brunswick, ME

 Bowdoin College has an impressive medical school admissions rate.
-In 2015, 91% of Bowdoin College students who applied were accepted to medical school, and the annual acceptance rate is 87%.
-Students who conduct research with professors are eligible to apply for a fall research award, or the college also provides smaller awards of $800 monthly for student research.
+Generally, the annual acceptance rate is between 87% and 91%.
+Students who conduct research with professors are eligible to apply for a fall research award, and the college also provides smaller awards of up to $1,000 monthly for student research.

 Learn more about Bowdoin College and what it takes to get accepted.